ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 This script implements a multi-stage build to minimize the size of the final image:

-  * Stage 1: 'base' image including Ubuntu with core packages and GCC
+  * Stage 1: 'base' image including Ubuntu with core packages and Clang 17
   * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS
   * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy and SciPy against OpenBLAS, as well as other Python essentials
   * Stage 4: 'dev' image, including Bazel and TensorFlow and the source code